-Let us think about the alternative: a world without art institutions.
-This scenario is already taking material shape in the US.
+Maybe not.
+Let us, for a second, call to mind the alternative: a world without art institutions.
+This doom scenario is, as often, already taking material shape in the US.
 A progressive-entrepreneurial vanguard of ‘post-internet’ artists like Brad Troemel and Joshua Citarella has engaged with the emergence of Web3 technology, financialization of art and social relations, the growing desire for community feedback and learning in societies atomized by social media, and a belief that legacy-art institutions are stuck.
 Witnessing the decline of public institutions (or ‘the public’ in general), they initiated a pivot from artist to ‘content creator’, making paywalled video essays, newsletters, podcasts, and selling cheap multiples that blur the boundary between art and merch.
 They are marketing their Discord servers as online clubhouses that replace the meatspace underground scene as well as traditional learning institutions.
-The most important among these subscription services is the Do Not Research newsletter on Substack.
-(Paying members also get access to a Discord server.)
-Do Not Research is a platform for writing, visual art, and internet culture research, and it’s considered by insiders as the ‘counter-institution’ built by the post-institutional art scene.
+This is the already existing reality of a post-institutional art world: a carefully curated and walled off, ‘relevant’, innovative pay-to-win pirate colony in the open sea of platform capitalism.

-Post-institutional art offers a new vibe, but no new model.
-Instead, Citarella and Co.’s demand for transformation follows the script established by creative industry ventures over the past 30 years.
-Taking elements from the archetypes of the artist, the theorist, the ideologue, the influencer, the curator, and the consultant, a few people have carved out a niche for themselves in the heartland of the creative industries: the grey areas around the institutions of art and finance – not entirely institutional, but not independent either.
-Admittedly, the figure of the art theory influencer is genuinely new and seems to work for a few people.
-But let’s not forget that, as Silvio Lorusso nicely put it to me, we can’t open a Patreon for everything.
-Patreonization of culture is boring, politically detached, and, most importantly, crowdfunding doesn’t work most of the time.
+Citarella’s ‘disruptor’ narrative neatly follows the script established by creative industry ventures over the past 30 years, rejuvenating and consolidating an existing industry with ‘radical innovations’.
+Definitely, the figure of the art theory influencer is genuinely new and seems to work for a few people (the Berlin-based podcast New Models should be mentioned here as well).
+Taking elements from the archetypes of the artist, the theorist, the ideologue, the influencer, the curator, and the consultant, a few people have carved out a niche for themselves in the grey areas around the institutions of art, cultural industries, digital media, and finance – which is, in fact, the heartland of the creative industries, not entirely institutional, but not independent either.
+But let’s not forget that, as Silvio Lorusso nicely put it to me: ‘We can’t open a Patreon for everything’.
+Patreonization of culture is boring, politically detached, and, most importantly, it doesn’t work.
 The postironic, total surrender to the market of post-institutional art is therefore pretty bleak.
-The result we can witness is a carefully curated and walled off, ‘relevant’, innovative pay-to-win pirate utopia in the open sea of platform capitalism.
+It offers a new vibe, but no new model.

 Recently, I was part of a collective that requested the Stedelijk Museum to loan out Ahmet Öğüt’s work Bakunin’s Barricade to protect pro-Palestinian student encampments in Amsterdam against police violence.
 You can read a longer version of the story here, but, basically, the museum refused to put works in its collection at risk to further social justice.
 Bakunin’s Barricade became a monument to opportunities missed, and a perfect example of the aestheticization of politics in art institutions.
 Expected?
 Maybe.
 Unavoidable?
 Not so much.